cudmore/triggercamera/readme.md

  - If the camera triggering is erratic or the Raspberry is missing fast pulses, check that all digital lines going to the Raspberry Pi are grounded.
 It is good practice to connect the Raspberry Pi ground pins to the ground (shield) of any digital lines.

+ - If the recorded video changes light-levels erratically, this is usllay due to fluctuations in the power to the Pi.
+Make sure the Pi has a DC power supply >2 Amps.
+If additional LEDs are being powered by the Pi, consider breaking these out with their own dedicated power supplies.

  - See this to auto mount an SMB share on boot

    http://raspberrypi.stackexchange.com/questions/34444/cant-get-a-cifs-network-drive-to-mount-on-boot